Welcome to Evan UMC

 Sunday Worship: 10:30am

-Welcome Message from the Rev. Dr. Camilla Hempstead, Directing Pastor at Evan UMC
+Welcome Message from the Pastor Charles McDonald, Pastor at Evan UMC

 We’ve been waiting for you!
 It is true, because we believe that every person who comes into the circle of this special fellowship was sent by God Himself.
 It is not by accident that we have the joy of meeting you.
 So, above all else we want to express Christ’s love to you with genuine, heartfelt warmth.
 We’re eager to know you, and we are excited to share with you the marvelous ways God is working in our church.